-Nine Dash Line, the new manuscript from the author of The Weather Inside
+Nine Dash Line, the thrilling new story from the author of The Weather Inside

 On a coral reef outpost in the South China Sea, a man and a woman battle the elements, each other and fate.